NuiRukki/LibManSys/README.md

 RCive++ Project Repository for CPE104L Module 2

 ## Description:
 The LibManSys or Library eTracker project is a Library Management System developed using C++ and [Qt](https://www.qt.io/).
 Key features of the program include the ability to perform CRUD operations, Searching and Sorting, a GUI, a ticketing system for book borrowing, and a way to manage these tickets automatically.
+The project is being worked on and developed by RCive++, a group of 3 beginner programmers.

 ## Project Versions: